-The continuation form is to be submitted to the Office of Continuing Education for processing.
 An updated copy of the student's high school transcript must also be submitted to verify the students continue gpa qualification of 2.5.
 The form will be processed and the students will be registered, conditionally, for the courses requested.
 If any questions are raised during the continuation process, students will be contacted for clarification.

-The registration is conditional on the performance in the college courses taken during each semester.
+Registration is conditional on the performance in the college courses taken during each semester.
 Students should begin the process as soon as the registration process opens.
 Meeting with Continuing Education is encouraged for assistance and counseling.